Absenteeism: Everything You Need to Know

 If the situation does not improve, a formal hearing with the supervisor is necessary.
 The absence record should be complete in a letter inviting the employee for the interview.
 An absence record needs to be saved and placed on file after the interview.
 In addition, notify the worker that he or she can be representative by a union rep or an employee.

-Consistent monitoring specifies that no development in the absence pattern has occurred, another meeting will be scheduled with HR.
+Consistent monitoring specifies that no development in the absence pattern has occurred and another meeting will be scheduled with HR.
 Any additional information at the meeting regarding change will need to be assessed by the doctor.
 The employee should be afforded the opportunity to explain the situation.

 No Other Options